Document Management Migration and Vendor Lock-In: A Nightmare Scenario We've All Experienced

 Well, it involves three parts, at least:

 1. Find a new destination: for most organizations, this new destination is “a cloud”, whether that’s SharePoint, something simple like Google Drive, or a SaaS that promises to both store and manage your documents.
 Another option is just looking at a cloud provider itself, such as Amazon Web Services.
+Businesses often benefit from cloud document management systems and cloud services by improving efficiency, security, and scalability.

 2. Move the documents: this could be copying files over the internet or a private network, or even services like the AWS Snow Family, where a device can be delivered to your server location, files copied over, and the data driven to its new home at AWS and copied into Amazon S3.
 But this is only part of the complexity, since you also need to determine HOW to get those files out of the current system, which can be as simple as dragging and dropping, or more complicated than the moon landing.
+As part of the migration process, it is important to digitize physical records, especially critical documents that only exist in paper form.
+Managing and optimizing the data set before transfer helps ensure a smooth transition and avoids delays.
+Identifying specific documents, data, or elements for migration is a key step to prioritize essential information.

 There are other parts in most cases, as well, such as the initial onboarding and customization of the new system, as well as the vendor and cost management of gradually ramping down one system while ramping up another, where there may be months or even several years where both systems are in use.